jamesformica/blog/articles/r&d.md

 ### The effect on others

 Management were excited, thats obvious and it was good to see them actively trying to push forward our development skills.
 But what I really enjoyed was the enthusiasm displayed by the other developers.
 We would have daily walk-ins just to see what we were doing and hear about the app and our findings.
 We also _borrowed_ a seating chair from around the corner that no one had ever sat on.
-This also helped promote visitors and I swear that chair saw more bums on it in 2 weeks than it had the previous 2 years we had been in the office.
+This also helped promote visitors and I swear that chair saw more bums on it in 2 weeks than it had the previous ~~2 years~~ 1 year and 2 months<sup>1</sup> we had been in the office.
 It seems that we weren't the only ones excited about the R&D room.
 I think the idea of having a small greenfield project with little requirements is what every developer dreams of.
 We thoroughly enjoyed our visitors and it added to our excitement.
 The most common remarks were:

 - Oh you guys get to have music playing?
 - It's so quiet back out at your old desks (apparently ~~we~~ I account for a lot of noise)